Whats New Icon

 1. Benign, premalignant and malignant conditions of all oral cavity subsites

-2. Cancers of skin of head and neck
+2. Cancers of the Larynx and Pharynx

 3. Benign and malignant salivary gland tumours